Optimal quantization with branched optimal transport distances: Background and preliminaries

 \begin{dfn}[Restrictions and basins from a source] If $\tplan P\in \tplanset(\mu,\nu)$ where $\mu$ is purely atomic and $x$ is an atom of $\mu$, the \emph{restriction of $\tplan P$ from the source $x$} is defined by

 so that the following \emph{source decomposition} of $\tplan P$ holds:

-The decomposition is said \emph{disjoint} if all these restrictions $(\tplan P^x)_{x\in \spt \mu}$ are pairwise disjoint.
-We also introduce the support of the sink measure of $\tplan P^x$, also called the \emph{basin from $x$ with respect to $\tplan P$}:
+The decomposition is said \emph{disjoint} if all these restrictions $(\tplan P^x)_{x\in \spt \mu}$ are pairwise disjoint (as defined in \labelcref{eq:defdisjoint}).
+We also introduce the \emph{basin from $x$ with respect to $\tplan P$} as the support of the sink measure of $\tplan P^x$:

 \end{dfn}